Pearson Seminar on Collaborative Leadership (PSCL)

 Vancouver Island, Canada

 We can provide transportation from Victoria Airport (YYJ) or the Swartz Bay Ferry terminal to Pearson College on June 10th throughout the day, as long as we have your travel information.
-We will provide drop-off to Victoria Airport (YYJ) or Swartz Bay Ferry terminal until 1pm on June 22nd.
+We will provide drop-off to Victoria Airport (YYJ) or Swartz Bay Ferry terminal.